dvidelabs/flatcc/README.md

 even if it might use a potentially slow `memcpy` as a fallback.

 Flatcc either uses optimized memcpy or non-compliant pointer casts depending on the platform.
 Essentially, buffer memory is first copied, or pointer cast, into an unsigned integer of a given size.
-Then the integer is converted to a final integer type or floating point type using union casts.
+This integer is then endian converted into another unsigned integer.
+Then that integer is converted into a final integer type or floating point type using union casts.
 This generally optimizes out to very few assembly instructions, but if it does not, code size and execution time can grow significantly.

 It has been observed that targets both default to strict aliasing with -O2 optimization, and at the same to uses a function call for